-More options than you can imagine – that’s the 2020 reality for those who earn degrees in nursing.
+More options than you can imagine – that’s the reality of the 2020s for those who earn degrees in nursing.

 The career possibilities for nurses – not just in clinical health care settings – just keep expanding and evolving.

-“It truly is endless, and in just the 35 years since I became a nurse, it has ballooned past what I expected, said Tammy Anderson, RN, Avera Director of Talent Acquisition.
-“I’m a good example – I would not have thought an HR team would hire a nurse.
-But it make so much sense to have nurses recruiting nurses.
-It’s only one facet of the many things nurses do.”
+“It truly is endless.
+In my 37 years as a nurse, it has ballooned," said Tammy Anderson, RN, Avera Director of Talent Acquisition.
+“I’m a good example – I would not have thought an HR team would hire a nurse."

 Anderson draws on some facts that help shape the picture of the nursing profession in the upper Midwest:

-- Almost a quarter of Avera’s registered nurses (RNs) are 50 or older.
+- Almost a quarter of Avera’s registered nurses are 50 or older.

-“As baby boomer nurses retire, studies show there will not be enough nurses to cover all the openings,” said Anderson.
-“The projected demand for nursing is stark: by 2030 we’ll need almost 14,000 nurses in South Dakota but only have 12,000.
-When you consider the many fields beyond the clinical setting where RNs are needed, it just makes the problem more significant.”
+“As baby-boomer nurses retire, studies show there will not be enough nurses to cover all the openings,” said Anderson.
+“The numbers are stark: by 2030 we’ll need almost 14,000 nurses in South Dakota.”

 Nursing Within the Profession

 The traditional “bedside” nurse is a vital part of health care, and while RNs complete their studies, they witness the many roles that may strike their passion for the field.

 “Patient care and clinical rotations help nursing students experience many specialties within our profession," Anderson said.
 "In most cases, time on the floor may shape their future direction.